 Frame: Quality frames are made with hardwood construction that won't warp, bend or crack over the years.
-Look for hardwoods, steer clear of particle board, soft wood, plastic or metal.
+Look for hardwoods, steer clear of particleboard, soft wood, plastic or metal.

 Frame Construction: Look for joinery techniques that will stand up to use.
 These include mortise and tenon frame construction, reinforced corner blocks, wooden dowels or even metal screws and brackets.
-An extremely strong and long lasting choice is kiln dried wood, with the moisture removed from the wood, these frames hold up very well over the years.
+An extremely strong and long-lasting choice is kiln-dried wood, with the moisture removed from the wood, these frames hold up very well over the years.
 Stay away from any sofa with a frame just stapled or glued together, this would be a red flag for a poor quality product that will not hold up over time.

 Seating System: Sinuous springs provide support to the cushions.
 The springs are typically covered with padding and then fabric to complete the deck (the area under the cushions).
 Springs made of heavy gauge metal will continue to provide support with use, while cheaper lower gauge springs will lose their shape over time.
 Some sofas are made with mesh instead of springs, which will have a much stiffer feel and have a much shorter lifespan than springs.

 Cushion Construction: Look for cushions that have high-density foam core; they will be firm and will last.
-Low density foam cushions will feel softer in showrooms but have a tendency to compress and wear out more quickly.
+Low-density foam cushions will feel softer in showrooms but have a tendency to compress and wear out more quickly.
 Polyester fiber is very inexpensive and feels fluffy at first but will compress quickly.
 Down fill is an expensive but very comfortable option, just be aware that it requires regular fluffing to maintain shape and comfort.
-If none of these options are the perfect choice for you, some sofas cushions will utilize the best of several materials to create a multi-ply result for comfort, longevity and economy.
+If none of these options is the perfect choice for you, some sofas cushions will utilize the best of several materials to create a multi-ply result for comfort, longevity and economy.

 Cushion Attachment - Attached cushions make it tougher to clean your sofa, but provide more structure and are unlikely to require fluffing.
 Loose pillow backs and reversible seat cushions can be rotated so that the high usage seats don't wear out before the rest of the sofa.
 Pillow back cushions often require fluffing to redistribute the fill.

-- Leather - Top grain leather is long lasting and durable.
+- Leather - Top-grain leather is long-lasting and durable.
 It resists many stains but will need professional cleaning if it does stain.

 - Leather alternatives - Bonded leather is created from leather and is composited with other materials to create a much less expensive leather look and feel.
 This alternative is a cheaper option but it won't last as long as real leather.
 Ultrahyde and Microsuede are made of polyester Microfibers and quality versions of these products have very high thread counts, making them very resilient and durable with a soft, supple feel.
 While they don't look or feel exactly like leather, they will last much longer than bonded-leather.

 - Fabric upholstery - Cotton, wool, linen, nylon, rayon, polyester and blends give you a variety of looks and feels with unlimited styling options.
 Different materials have different strengths and weaknesses.
 Durability, comfort and ease of care will vary.
 Look for tight weaves that keep their shape.
-Man-made materials like nylon and polyester tend to be more stain resistant and easier to care for than natural materials.
+Man-made materials like nylon and polyester tend to be more stain-resistant and easier to care for than natural materials.